Elliott named group publisher

-In addition to his role as publisher of the Log Cabin, Elliott will oversee Paxton Media Group’s newspapers in Russellville, Batesville, Searcy, Heber Springs and Clinton.
+In addition to his role as publisher of the Van Buren County Democrat, Elliott will oversee Paxton Media Group’s newspapers in Russellville, Batesville, Searcy, Heber Springs and Conway.

-Elliott previously served as publisher and general manager of PMG’s The Daily Star in Louisiana.
+Elliott previously served as publisher and general manager of Paxton Media Group's The Daily Star in Louisiana.

-“I am happy to announce Mark Elliott as the new publisher of the Log Cabin Democrat.
-Mark comes to Conway from our operation in Hammond, Louisiana,” said David Holgate, group president of PMG Community Newsgroup, LLC, owner of the Log Cabin Democrat.
+“I am happy to announce Mark Elliott as the new publisher of the Van Buren County Democrat,” said David Holgate, group president of PMG Community Newsgroup, LLC, owner of the Log Cabin Democrat.
 “Mark has a strong record of involvement and engagement.
 I am confident he will be a great fit to the community.”

 Elliott said that providing relevant content to the community is a top priority for him.

-“The focus of the Log Cabin Democrat will continue to be community,” Elliott said.
+“The focus of the Van Buren County Democrat will continue to be community,” Elliott said.
 “Local content is important to the reader, and our mission is to inform and entertain them.
 By doing that, we provide a good platform to our advertisers.”

 (0) comments